Engin-Boot/pong-stage-ajay300898/Stage0/Settings/change_ball.md

   Given the game is installed in the device and the user is in the ball properties page.

-  When the player selects the ball from his collection.
+  When the player selects the ball from his collection and click save changes.

   Then this module the updates the ball information and it will be this ball that shows the game.